scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 :star: The current plan is tentative.
 Updates will be announced soon. :star:

-Your intial feedback at :pencil: [the survey](https://docs.google.com/forms/d/e/1FAIpQLSeAVDb4NotQKgG7fAdHWDWW94sK4TRL10QACXErX1LNH535Kg/viewform?usp=pp_url) :pencil: will help a lot in our planning.
+Your intial feedback at :pencil: [the survey](https://docs.google.com/forms/d/e/1FAIpQLSeAVDb4NotQKgG7fAdHWDWW94sK4TRL10QACXErX1LNH535Kg/viewform?usp=pp_url) :pencil: (Summer 2023) did help a lot in our planning.
+We are hoping to actually start the group in the beginning of 2024.

 ## Goal
 This group will be a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.
 Data analytics, machine learning, AI, data engineering, scientific computing, and data visualization are all welcome.